Chicago State University: Library

-The university's library, dedicated in October 2006, features a state of the art automated storage and retrieval system called ROVER (Retrieval Online Via Electronic Robot), which currently holds most of the library's material that was produced before 1991.
+The university's library, dedicated in October 2006, features an automated storage and retrieval system.
 It can retrieve five books in 2.5 minutes, on average; the average time for a student to retrieve five books is 2 hours.
-The system has a capacity of 800,000 volumes and its database is backed up in at least two offsite locations.
 On October 18, 2018, the library was officially named the Gwendolyn Brooks Library.

 Student life

 Athletics

 Chicago State University sponsors seven men's and eight women's teams in NCAA sanctioned sports.
 Men's sports include basketball, cross country, golf, soccer, tennis, and track and field.
 Women's sports include basketball, cross country, golf, soccer, tennis, track and field, and volleyball.

 The school's sports teams are called the Cougars, and the team colors are green and white.
-CSU participates in the Western Athletic Conference (WAC) of the National Collegiate Athletic Association's Division I. From 1994 until June 2006, CSU was a member of the Mid-Continent Conference, but withdrew and took independent status before joining the Great West Conference, in which it played from the 2008–09 through the 2012–13 seasons.
+CSU competes as a member of the Northeast Conference, which they joined in 2024.
+They previously competed as a Division I independent from 2022 to 2024.
+From 1994 until June 2006, CSU was a member of the Mid-Continent Conference, but withdrew and took independent status before joining the Great West Conference, in which it played from the 2008–09 through the 2012–13 seasons.
 Since the Great West Conference did not sponsor basketball during the 2008–09 season, the Cougars' men's and women's basketball teams played as independents that season.
+From 2013 to 2022, the Cougars competed in the Western Athletic Conference.
 Prior to gaining NCAA Division I status, the university enjoyed memberships in the National Association of Intercollegiate Athletics (NAIA) and NCAA Division II.

-Fraternities and sororities

-All nine of the National Pan-Hellenic Council organizations currently have chapters at Chicago State University.
-These organizations are: